noisyloop/noisyloop/README.md

 ## Noisyloop

 Engineer, full-stack developer, creator.
-20+ years writing code across the full stack, from product interfaces down to the systems layer where most people stop looking.
+20+ years writing code across the full stack, from product interfaces down to the systems layer where most people AI Usage

-AI for lab experiments + deeper understanding.
-I learn from the mistakes the LLM's make.
-Other labs (which I did not write about) are TryHackMe, HackTheBox, PortSwigger and more.
-This is essentially a research hub, but my write-ups don't include THM etc.
+AI is part of my development workflow for research, learning, documentation, and code generation where appropriate.
+All architectural decisions, validation, testing, and final implementations are my responsibility.
+I treat AI as an assistant, not an authority.

 ---